Real-world insights for marketing and training

 > Is the editing so slow you get bored?

 > Does the business message seem obvious?
-Or do you feel the video keeps you guessing?
+Or do you feel the video keeps you guessing unnecessarily?
+Good business video editing should do the thinking for you.

 > Are the pictures vivid and attractive?
 Do they look powerful or weak?

 > Does all the footage seem to have a theme or colour idea binding the production together?
-Or does the colour feel jump from clip to clip?
+Or does the colour feel jumpy from clip to clip?

-> Do the main titles and section titles look polished?
+> Do the main titles and section titles look polished, even television-like?
 Or do they look more “toy” or “basic”?

 > Does the animation of text and graphics appear to unite scenes and bring things together?
 Or is it simply startling and “whizzy”?

-> Do the graphics look like an integral part of the video programme, or does it look more like a stranger has come in for the day and added some barely related graphics, creating a stuck-on look?
+> Do the graphics look like an integral part of the video programme, or do they look more like a stranger has come in for the day and added some barely related graphics, creating a stuck-on look?

 > Do the transition effects between video scenes seem more important than the scenes themselves?